Over Fifty Years of Commitment

 1997: Three-storey flats opposed at old fire station site in Monk St (too high near church); meeting held with PO Counters re possible relocation (no current plans); empty shops causing concern; death of Patrick Humphreys; Mr Mike Foden became hon treasurer; AGM wanted post office to remain in St John’s Square; 36 houses on Ross Road approved; concern about condition of Park Avenue verge of car park; railway station refurbishment under way; Drivers Jonas reported that the town was perceived as in decline – but comparatively healthy but with cattle market uncertainties needing urgent resolution; Three Towns report completed and exhibited – seemingly welcomed its ‘ideas’; supported MCC proposal for new library and CAB at old Grammar School (later rejected by MCC); 30th Anniversary event at the Angel; Society backed the Three Towns sponsored walkway between the Castle and Linda Vista as a Millennium Project; car parking charges arrived; mixed views about CCTV.

-1998: Talk of funding bid for Bailey Park improvements; subscriptions raised to £5 per member; Huw Edwards MP to support efforts to deal with long-standing problem of abandoned vehicles at the station and non-response of MCC Planning to letters; scaffolding at the Gateway Café; Nick Hamilton, new Town Manager for MCC; Society undertook to monitor Brewery car park/Cybi Brook area for litter; MCC’s draft Unitary Development Plan welcomed with some cynicism about whether the extra houses were needed and safe cycling and walking routes
+1998: Talk of funding bid for Bailey Park improvements; subscriptions raised to £5 per member; Huw Edwards MP to support efforts to deal with long-standing problem of abandoned vehicles at the station and non-response of MCC Planning to letters; scaffolding at the Gateway Café; Nick Hamilton, new Town Manager for MCC; Society undertook to monitor Brewery car park/Cybi Brook area for litter; MCC’s draft Unitary Development Plan welcomed with some cynicism about whether the extra houses were needed and safe cycling and walking routes; concerned by closure of Safeway in Cibi Walk

-1999: First newsletter circulated; Redrow plans for Pen y Fal generally acceptable (architect met the committee); concerns about take-away opening hours; Mrs Pam Heath and Henry Ambler (Tourist Association) died; Carter Commercial Developments interested in developing a supermarket when the cattle market moves to Raglan – suggested uses of the site passed to MCC; mounting grievances against MCC, especially frustration at numerous ‘partnership’ meetings and studies but little resulting action; Society (notably JW and Steve McCombie) helped with planting and maintaining tubs and baskets at the station (grant support obtained for initial costs); tree planting wanted at the Monmouth Road entry to the town.
+1999: First newsletter circulated; Redrow plans for Pen y Fal generally acceptable (architect met the committee) but unease about the future of the chapel; concerns about take-away opening hours; Mrs Pam Heath and Henry Ambler (Tourist Association) died; Carter Commercial Developments interested in developing a supermarket when the cattle market moves to Raglan – suggested uses of the site passed to MCC; mounting grievances against MCC, especially frustration at numerous ‘partnership’ meetings and studies but little resulting action; Society (notably JW and Steve McCombie) helped with planting and maintaining tubs and baskets at the station (grant support obtained for initial costs); tree planting wanted at the Monmouth Road entry to the town; a Society proposal for a Millennium Walkway linking the castle with Linda Vista failed to gather Town Council support, so the Society proceeded with plans for Linda Vista alone.

 2000: Protests against cost of new Assembly building in Cardiff and Arts Council grant cut to Gwent Theatre; Youth Café (Monk St?) behavioural problems led to closure; objected to proposed relocation of Gorsedd Stones from Monmouth Road to Swan Meadow, preferring Linda Vista; RMJ relinquished executive chair to JW and became President, chairing monthly meetings; reference to model of the town and proposals made by the Welsh School of Architecture in liaison with ADF; amalgamation with ADF rejected by ADF in favour of close cooperation; Society seemed to have mixed views on the closure/move of the cattle market – some were cautious about the unknown impact while others accepted it but wanted full use made of the site – two-storey with re-use of stone and sensitive architecture; met cost of one tree for Rotary’s Millennium woodland planting at Nevill Hall; donation to Chris Woodhouse towards a railway plaque at Hatherleigh Place; MacDonalds restaurant adjoining ‘turkey factory’ at Hardwick successfully opposed; monthly meetings moved to Priory Rooms; station café opened; wanted traffic lights at Frogmore St/A40/Pen y Pound junction.